phaelbotelho/Shenzhen-FUMAN-Electronics-lib/README.md

 # FUMAN Altium Library

+This is not a official Library and thus not all parts are included.
+You are welcome to open a PR to add support for new Parts.

+# Support Matrix

 ## Touch Sensor
 | **Part** | **In library** | **Tested in production** | **Small function description** |
 |:--------:|:--------------:|:------------------------:|:------------------------------:|